Nose and Sinus Problems with Asthma

 Rhinosinusitis.
 This is when you have both problems at the same time.
 You may have rhinitis without sinusitis.
 But sinusitis often happens only with rhinitis.

 These conditions can have many causes.
 The cause may be a:

 The same allergen can cause nasal, sinus, and asthma symptoms.
 Allergy shots will help you manage asthma and allergy rhinitis symptoms.
-So will staying away from things that trigger your symptoms.
+And you should away from things that trigger your symptoms.

 The symptoms of chronic sinusitis, rhinitis, or rhinosinusitis include: